Establishing a FOD prevention culture within your Airline

 While your imagination can certainly yield other good ideas for your organization, a few successful methods are listed below:

-• FOD Walk “Piece of the Day” – During off-peak periods get the team to walk the work area and physically pick up debris.
+- FOD Walk “Piece of the Day” – During off-peak periods, get the team to walk the work area and pick up debris.
 To make this a bit more fun and interesting, select a FOD “Piece of the Day.”
-After the workers come in with their collected FOD, whoever has the most of that specific item receives a five-dollar lunch voucher or movie tickets.
+Whoever collects the most of that item wins a lunch voucher or movie tickets.

-• FOD Holiday Tree – During the annual holiday season have a contest with other stations to see which can create the most interesting Foreign Object Debris tree.
+- FOD Holiday Tree – During the holiday season, contest other stations to create the most interesting FOD tree.
 Gate agents collect FOD and use interesting pieces as tree ornaments.
-Each station sends in a picture to be judged by the corporate FOD committee.
+Each station sends a photo to the corporate FOD committee for judging.
 The winning team is awarded a holiday dinner.

-Whatever path your organization takes to a FOD awareness culture, first establish a collective safety focus.
+Whatever path your organization takes, first establish a collective safety focus.
 This applies to the airline industry as a whole.
-Each airline must encourage the establishment of an effective event-reporting system recognizing human factors and other causes which lead to FOD events.
-The reporting system should act as an industry-wide database, enabling even the smallest company to benefit from the combined knowledge.
+Each airline must encourage an effective event-reporting system that recognizes human factors and other causes leading to FOD events.
+Industry bodies like the ICAO Runway Safety Programme provide frameworks for this type of cross-organizational reporting.
+The reporting system should serve as an industry-wide database.
+Even the smallest company can benefit from the combined knowledge.

 We Are All In It Together

 The aviation sector must actively seek to learn from our mistakes.
-And this requires increased dedication, learning, and consistent commitment of resources, energy and time.
+This requires increased dedication, learning, and consistent commitment of resources, energy, and time.

 If we are successful at this endeavor, we will one day eliminate most threats from airport operating environments.

-FOD knows no boundaries; So FOD control should have no company boundaries.
-Everyone who owns an aircraft must ensure that, not only are your own FOD Programs up to par, but your competitors (who share airfields) have good FOD Programs as well.
-To further enhance safety, implementing rigorous aircraft maintenance tool control practices is essential.
-This ensures that all tools are accounted for after maintenance tasks, reducing the risk of any tool being left behind and causing damage.
-We need every ramp we fly into to be clear of FOD in order to protect our aircraft, assets and people.
+FOD knows no boundaries.
+Likewise, FOD control should have no company boundaries.
+Ensure your own FOD Programs are up to par.
+Additionally, verify that competitors who share your airfields maintain good programs.
+Rigorous aircraft maintenance tool control practices further enhance safety.
+Specifically, account for every tool after maintenance tasks.
+This reduces the risk of tools being left behind.
+Every ramp we fly into must be clear of FOD — to protect our aircraft, our assets, and our people.